WebAssembly/spec/document/core/text/conventions.rst

 * Some productions are augmented by side conditions in parentheses, which restrict the applicability of the production.
 They provide a shorthand for a combinatorial expansion of the production into many separate cases.

+* If the same meta variable or non-terminal symbol appears multiple times in a production (in the syntax or in an attribute), then all those occurrences must have the same instantiation.

 .. _text-syntactic:

 * A distinction is made between *lexical* and *syntactic* productions.
 For the latter, arbitrary :ref:`white space <text-space>` is allowed in any place where the grammar contains spaces.
 The productions defining :ref:`lexical syntax <text-lexical>` and the syntax of :Ref:`values <text-value>` are considered lexical, all others are syntactic.